3D Scanning Services in Washington, DC

 Reverse Engineering for DC’s Federal and Contractor Ecosystem

-Washington’s federal government and its supporting contractor community generate a steady need for reverse engineering — legacy equipment documentation, custom hardware reproduction, and precision part replacement where original drawings are classified, lost, or never existed.
+Washington’s federal government and its supporting contractor community generate a steady need for reverse engineering services — legacy equipment documentation, custom hardware reproduction, and precision part replacement where original drawings are classified, lost, or never existed.
 We produce fully dimensioned CAD models from physical parts, validated against scan data and delivered in the formats DC engineering teams use.
 We execute NDAs before beginning any sensitive project.

 Precision Fabrication: CNC Machining and 3D Printing